Bakersfield, California: Founding

 Bakersfield is named after Thomas Baker, who came to the area in 1863.

 In 1861, disastrous floods swept away the original settlement founded in 1860 by the German-born Christian Bohna.
 Among those attracted to the area by the California gold rush was Thomas Baker, a lawyer and former colonel in the militia of Ohio, his home state.
 Baker moved to the banks of the Kern River in 1863, at what became known as Baker's Field, which became a stopover for travelers.
 By 1870, with a population of 600, what is now known as Bakersfield was becoming the principal town in Kern County.

-In 1873, Bakersfield was officially incorporated as a city, and by 1874, it officially replaced the town of Havilah as the county seat.
-Alexander Mills was hired as the city marshal, a man one historian would describe as "... an old man by the time he became Marshal of Bakersfield, and he walked with a cane.
+In 1873, Bakersfield was officially incorporated as a city.
+In 1874, it replaced the town of Havilah as the county seat.
+Alexander Mills was hired as the city marshal, a man one historian described as "... an old man by the time he became Marshal of Bakersfield, and he walked with a cane.
 But he was a Kentuckian, a handy man with a gun, and not lacking in initiative and resource when the mood moved him."

 Businessmen and others began to resent Mills, who was cantankerous and high-handed in his treatment of them.
 Wanting to fire him but fearing reprisals, they devised a scheme to disincorporate, effectively leaving him without an employer.
 According to local historian Gilbert Gia the city was also failing to collect the taxes it needed for services.
 In 1876, The city voted to disincorporate.
 For the next 22 years, a citizen's council managed the community.

 By 1880, Bakersfield had a population of 801, with 250 of Chinese descent.

 By 1890, it had a population of 2,626.
 Migration from Texas, Louisiana, Oklahoma, and Southern California brought new residents, who were mostly employed by the oil industry.

 The city reincorporated on January 11, 1898.